Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 The setup procedure of Kosmtik with [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) is similar to the installation of Kosmtik [with Ubuntu](#ubuntu-installation), while the setup of Kosmtik with [Docker Toolbox for Mac](https://docs.docker.com/toolbox/toolbox_install_mac/) is similar to the one [with Windows](#windows-installation).

 ## Windows installation

+Windows 10 64-bit offers at least two ways to install Kosmtik and openstreetmap-carto via Docker: one is through Windows Subsystem for Linux (WSL) and the other is via native Docker or Docker Toolbox.

+Via Windows Subsystem for Linux, Docker will be installed in the Ubuntu instance running within WSL, following the standard [Ubuntu installation procedure](#ubuntu-installation).
+To set-up WSL, follow the related [Windows installation guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10): enable the "Windows Subsystem for Linux" optional feature, then install [Ubuntu](https://www.microsoft.com/it-it/store/p/ubuntu/9nblggh4msv6?rtc=1) from the Windows Store; a recent build of Ubuntu 16.04 LTS will be loaded.
+Then, the standard [Ubuntu installation procedure](#ubuntu-installation) can be performed.

+Alternatively to WSL, the following procedure describes how to run Docker with Docker for Windows or Docker Toolbox.

 With Windows, at the moment [Docker](https://docs.docker.com/docker-for-windows/) can only be installed on 64-bit physical machines with hardware-assisted virtualization support enabled and where the operating system provides [Hyper-V Host role]( https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) (e.g., 64-bit Microsoft Windows 10 Professional/Enterprise/Education but not Windows 10 Home 64-bit, Windows 7 64-bit, etc.).